JustinData/GA-WDI-Work/w02/d02/Britt/Homework/homework.md

 - Style a website with basic HTML & CSS

 #### Prompt
-- You are going to recreate your own version (or something similar) of the [pair programming bot](http://pairprogrammingbot.com/) from scratch using Sinatra.
+- You are going to recreate your own version of (or something similar to) the [pair programming bot](http://pairprogrammingbot.com/) from scratch using Sinatra.
 The web app should follow a flowchart.
 Each page will either have a Yes/No option or Done option which links to another page.

 ####Options (Choose one)